AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 * Layout Template

   <!--
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>Legacy Resource Pool</p> <note type="note">
-  Legacy Resource Pool Note: This report captures information about an area in Workfront that has been removed.
+  This report captures information about an area in&nbsp;Workfront that has been removed.
 The report might display legacy information but it does not update with current data.
 Although not recommended, you may update the information in this report using the API.
-For information about the current resource pools, see Resource pools overview in Adobe Workfront.
+For information about the current resource pools, see
+  <a href="../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md" class="MCXref xref"> Resource pools overview in Adobe Workfront</a>.
+  </note> </li>
   -->

 * Milestone